- Oops!Something went wrong.Please try again later.

-CrowdStrike Holdings, Inc. (NASDAQ:CRWD) investors will be delighted, with the company turning in some strong numbers with its latest results.
-CrowdStrike Holdings beat expectations with revenues of US$481m arriving 3.3% ahead of forecasts.
-The company also reported a statutory loss of US$0.96, 3.7% smaller than was expected.
+As you might know, CrowdStrike Holdings, Inc. (NASDAQ:CRWD) just kicked off its latest quarterly results with some very strong numbers.
+It looks like a positive result overall, with revenues of US$232m beating forecasts by 8.4%.
+Statutory losses of US$0.11 per share were 8.4% smaller than the analysts expected, likely helped along by the higher revenues.
 This is an important time for investors, as they can track a company's performance in its report, look at what experts are forecasting for next year, and see if there has been any change to expectations for the business.
-We've gathered the most recent statutory forecasts to see whether the analysts have changed their earnings models, following these results.
+So we collected the latest post-earnings statutory consensus estimates to see what could be in store for next year.

 The Bottom Line

-The most important thing to take away is that the analysts reconfirmed their loss per share estimates for next year.
-Happily, they also upgraded their revenue estimates, and are forecasting revenues to grow faster than the wider industry.
-Furthermore, the analysts also cut their price targets, suggesting that the latest news has led to greater pessimism about the intrinsic value of the business.
+The most important thing to take away is that the analysts increased their loss per share estimates for next year.
+Pleasantly, they also upgraded their revenue estimates, and their forecasts suggest the business is expected to grow faster than the wider industry.
+We note an upgrade to the price target, suggesting that the analysts believes the intrinsic value of the business is likely to improve over time.

 Keeping that in mind, we still think that the longer term trajectory of the business is much more important for investors to consider.
 At Simply Wall St, we have a full range of analyst estimates for CrowdStrike Holdings going out to 2024, and you can see them free on our platform here..